HSAnet/reverse-traceroute/README.md

 Hence it lives from the people who decide to host publicly available server endpoints.

-Should you decide to host such a reverse traceroute server, then please let us know so that we can add your server to the list of public reverse traceroute endpoints.
+Should you decide to host such a reverse traceroute server, then please let us know so that we can add your server to the list of endpoints, which are maintained inside the `ENDPOINTS` file.

+## Future work
+* Implement IPv6 support for client and server
+* Introduce alias resolution to match nodes on both the forward and reverse path

 ## Disclaimer
 Both the client and the server are subject to change, as they are still early in development.